devjutsu/silent-tracker/README.md

 ## Next things:
 [Boilerplate to check with](https://www.ory.sh/blog/enterprise-ready-saas-starter-kit)

+Let's rename FlowModal to FlowStartModal
+Let's rename FlowModal to FlowStartModal
+Let's rename PulseModal to FlowStartPulseModal.

+I think we need to separate PulseModal.
+When flow starts we will need to show PulseModal, but other times while flow session is running, better to show simpler modal,

 ### Do things:
 - [x] dashboard in '/' page
 - [x] fix user in Header